+Stereotactic radiotherapy is a way of targeting radiotherapy very precisely at a tumour.
 This type of treatment is not available at all hospitals because it needs specialist equipment and skills.

-What it is
+What is stereotactic radiotherapy?

 - vestibular schwannoma

 - cancer that has spread to the brain from somewhere else in the body (secondary brain tumour)

 You are most likely to have it for small tumours that measure less than 3 cm across.

 Secondary brain tumours are different from primary brain tumours.
 We have separate information about secondary brain tumours.

 How often do you have stereotactic radiotherapy and radiosurgery?